-Aspiring CEOs need to develop strong networks with their current boss, direct reports, and peers inside the company.
+Aspiring leaders learning how to become a CEO need to develop strong networks with their current boss, direct reports, and peers inside the company.
 They should also seek to network with others inside and outside the industry, as well as board members.
 Candidates should keep in mind that professional networking relationships are formed when people can provide value to each other.

 Working with others is at the heart of being a CEO, so boards often consider a candidate’s relationship readiness.
-CEOs should be able to maintain effective relationships — in good times and bad — with those they interact with regularly both inside and outside the organization.
+When learning how to become a CEO, leaders should work on maintaining effective relationships — in good times and bad — with those they interact with regularly both inside and outside the organization.